Negative / Special Product List – Eye Opener

 The following items are included in negative product list:

-- Peer to Peer transactions in any name such as Support, Gift, Help, Assistance, Donations, etc. should not be undertaken by companies as they are exploited to benefit the individuals running the show.
+- Peer to Peer transactions in any names as Support, Gift, Help, Assistance, Donations, etc.

-- Buy in to get paid - to click, to give surveys, to watch advertisements, to receive SMS and to receive emails and to invest in advertising medium are not practical ways to earn money.
-Why would an advertiser pay a person for watching an advertisement or receiving a message if he is not a prospect?
+- Buy in to get paid - to click, to give surveys, to watch advertisements, to receive SMS and to receive emails and to invest in an advertising medium

 What is the Special Product List?